AmenGemechu/Portofolio-1/README.md

-## Accessible
+# Accessible

-Welcome,

- accessible is a LifeHack Website that holds all the applications that will make your life easier as a  person with disabilities.
+ Accessible is a lifeHack website that displays all sorts of mobile applications specifically created for people with physical disavilities.

+ The website is created to inform users about useful applications out there that will help make their everyday lives easier.

-On this website users will be able to find useful informations about existing mobile applications that will assist them in their everyday life including, app details, functionality and much more.
+In addition to list of applications users will also be able to find information about app details, functionality and device compatibility.

+insert image

 ## Features

-The Header section
+* Header
+    - the section displays the website name on the left side.
+* Navigation link
+    - The navigation bar on the right side displays the  Home, Apps and Feedback links which link to different sections of the page. insert pic

 ## Testing